umeshkumhar/backupdr-client/docs/BackupAPI.md

 # **RestoreBackup**
 > RestoreBackup(ctx, backupId, optional)
 Restore an application from a specific backup.
-It requires Application Manage, Host Manage, Restore Manage or Mirroring Manage rights.
+It requires backupdr.managementServers.manageRestores and backupdr.managementServers.accessSensitiveData (for sensitive backup) IAM permissions

 ### Required Parameters